Michigan Island Light: Status

 Currently owned by the National Park Service and part of the Apostle Islands National Lakeshore, it is a contributing property of the Apostle Islands Lighthouses, added to the National Register of Historic Places in 1977.
 It is also listed in the Library of Congress, Historic American Buildings Survey, WI-317 (A-C).

 Transportation

 Most of the Apostle Islands light stations can be reached on the Apostle Islands Cruise Service water taxi or by private boat during the summer.
-During the Annual Apostle Island Lighthouse Celebration, a ferry tour service is available for all the lighthouses.
+During the Annual Apostle Island Lighthouse Celebration, a ferry tour service is available for several of the lighthouses.
 During the tourist season, volunteer park rangers are on many of the islands to greet visitors.